Memorandum D17-1-21: Maintenance of Records in Canada by Importers

 Agreement to Maintain Records Elsewhere than the Place of Business in Canada

-10. Where records are maintained in an electronic imaged or microfilmed format, the imaging or microfilming program must adhere to the National Standards of Canada, CAN/CGSB-72.34-2017, Electronic Records as Documentary Evidence.
+15. Where records are maintained in an electronic format, the imaging or microfilming program must adhere to the National Standards of Canada, CAN/CGSB-72.34-2017, Electronic Records as Documentary Evidence.
 This Standard is available from the Canadian General Standards Board website.

 Electronic Data Processed Records

-12. All records of account (including source documents) available in paper format must be kept, except where an acceptable electronic imaging or microfilming program identified in paragraph 10 is in place.
+17. All records of account (including source documents) available in paper format must be kept, except where an acceptable electronic format identified in paragraph 15 is in place.

-13. The CBSA eManifest and CARM Portal users are required to retain separate records in respect of imported goods in accordance with the information provided in this memorandum.
-The eManifest and CARM Portals are not to be used for record-keeping.
+18. The CBSA eManifest and CARM Client Portal users are required to retain separate records in respect of imported goods in accordance with the information provided in this memorandum.
+The eManifest and CARM Client Portals are not to be used for record-keeping.

-14. Records kept in the United States of America or in Mexico and accessed electronically are not considered to be records in Canada.
-However, where records are maintained electronically at a location outside of Canada, more specifically in the United States of America or in Mexico, a copy of the records may be accepted, provided these are made available to the CBSA in Canada or at a location designated by the Minister in an electronically readable and useable format.
+19. Records kept in the United States of America or in Mexico and accessed electronically are not considered to be records in Canada.
+However, where records are maintained electronically at a server located outside of Canada, more specifically in the United States of America or in Mexico, a copy of the records may be accepted, provided these are made available to the CBSA in Canada or at a location designated by the Minister in an electronically readable and useable format.

 Availability for Inspection and Delivery